Couples' Wellness During Planning

 By prioritising joint mindfulness and couples' fitness activities, you create opportunities for deeper connection while reducing stress together.
 These shared wellness activities not only promote physical health but also strengthen the emotional bond between you and your partner, enhancing the overall quality of your relationship.

-Start by incorporating grounding practices like earthing into your routine - take walks barefoot in nature to help both of you feel more centred and energised.
+Start by incorporating grounding practices like earthing into your routine — take walks barefoot in nature to help you both feel more centred and energised.
 Schedule regular tandem meditation sessions to clear your mind while strengthening your emotional bond.
 Studies show that holding hands during meditation can deepen your connection and enhance relaxation.
-Positive mental attitudes during these activities can significantly reduce stress levels for both partners.

-Create dedicated self-care days featuring activities combining relaxation with intimacy, such as outdoor picnics or quiet reading sessions.
+Create dedicated self-care days featuring activities that combine relaxation with intimacy, such as outdoor picnics or quiet reading sessions.
 Establish a peaceful environment at home by creating a shared space for self-care.
 Stock it with essential oils, calming music, and items that promote relaxation for both of you.

 Make it a point to unplug from devices during your wellness time together.
-Consider setting up a designated meditation space to practice joint mindfulness, free from distractions.
-By prioritising these shared wellness activities, you'll build resilience and maintain connection throughout your planning journey while nurturing individual and collective well-being.
+Consider setting up a designated meditation space to practise joint mindfulness, free from distractions.
+By prioritising these shared wellness activities, you'll build resilience and maintain connection throughout your planning journey.

-A budget-conscious approach to planning can also help alleviate stress.
-It ensures that financial responsibilities are shared and manageable for both partners, which supports maintaining a healthy economic balance.
+A budget-conscious approach to planning can also help alleviate stress, ensuring that financial responsibilities are shared and manageable for both partners.
+See our guide to stress-free wedding planning for more.

 Setting Wellness Goals